This post may contain affiliate links. Please see my disclosure policy for details.

 There was a wide range of savoury snacks on offer which were mostly an Asian style.
-There was chicken satay skewers, samosas, curries, chutney’s, flatbreads and bruschetta.
+There were chicken satay skewers, samosas, curries, chutney’s, flatbreads, and bruschetta.

 Also, they had some ‘healthy shots’ in interesting combinations including cucumber and lemon.
 They were delicious.

 Then it was onto my favourite course of sweets.
 They had some amazing artisan chocolates, jellies, cakes, scones, and all the naughty things you could think of!
 I certainly over-indulged to try and get the most for my money.